Skip to Main Content

 What is a Thesis Statement?

-The thesis statement summarizes the central argument of your paper.
+The thesis statement summarizes the main argument of your paper.
 It is placed at the top of the outline page, and appears again in the opening paragraph.
-A clearly stated thesis performs three functions:

 • it furnishes an organizational theme for the paper, which then becomes easier to write

-• it gives the reader precise knowledge of what the paper will argue, thereby making it easier to read
+• it gives the reader precise knowledge of what the paper will argue, making it easier to read

 How to Develop a Thesis Statement